Back to press room

 4. extend the EU Accessibility Act to include cash machines and other banking services;

-5. ensure that a set of basic financial services and products is available to all;
+5. ensure that a set of basic financial services and products are available to all;

 6. include poverty in definitions of discrimination and equal treatment alongside gender, age, and disability to ensure an inclusive market.